Tata Steel sues Liberty Steel over £100m deal | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, April 22 — Tata Steel revealed today that it has launched legal action against troubled UK rival Liberty Steel over the latter’s £100-million (RM571 million) purchase of its UK speciality steel assets four years ago.
+LONDON, April 23 — Tata Steel revealed Thursday that it has launched legal action against troubled UK rival Liberty Steel over the latter’s £100-million (RM570 million) purchase of its UK speciality steel assets four years ago.

 Indian-owned Tata Steel confirmed to AFP via email that it has begun legal proceedings over the 2017 transaction but declined to provide precise details.